 Unique

-Old wooden mask; iron, xps, clay, sand, pigments / Bull horns, iron, clay, sand, pigments
+Old wooden mask; steel, clay, sand, pigments / Bull horns, steel, clay, sand, pigments

 Unique